joshbruce/fourth-earth-raw/public/content.md

 Guidelines:

 1. Any list of written pacts should be short; possibly limited to those things that are most often forgotten or are considered dealbreakers.
-2. New group members should be informed of at least the dealbreaker pacts up front; if time allows it may be worth introducing the new player to all the pacts.
+2. New group members should be informed of at least the dealbreaker pacts up front; if time allows, it may be worth introducing the new player to all the pacts.

 Consider: